apiato/apiato/docs/_docs/miscellaneous/faq.md

 ```

 After enabling the Auto-Discovery, you must move all the config files from the Containers and the Ship layer to the original config folder of Laravel.
-Otherwise they won't be loaded (except your custom Configs "config files that doesn't belong to a composer package", they will still work fine).
+Otherwise they won't be loaded (except your custom Configs "config files that does not belong to a composer package", they will still work fine).

 > You **must** register 3rd-party Service Providers on your own in the `MainServiceProvider` of respective Container
 (i.e., same like in Laravel 5.4 and before).